Does Insulating Paint Work? Not for Us!

 I found a scathing review of insulating paint, with the title Insulating Paint Merchants Dupe Gullible Homeowners.
 The writer, who has scientific credentials, says near the end of the article, “Guess what — paint is a lousy insulator. ” When I read the page, there were 75 comments, many of them lengthy discussions.
 The article was written in 2009 and the comments go on for several years.
 Worth wading through.

-Department of Energy – South Florida Energy Office
+• A leading US Energy Authority – South Florida Energy Office

 Here is a case study by the same writer.
 A man who was a distributor for an insulating product had his new house in Massachusetts built with no regular insulation at all, just insulating paint, and it did not turn out at all well.